rajit2002/day03submisstion/README.md

 Verify that the login form is accessible from the "My Account" section.
 Verify that the login form fields are displayed correctly.
 Verify that users can log in with valid credentials.

+Conclusion
+This manual testing project ensures that the "My Account" functionality, specifically the registration and login features, works as expected and provides a good user experience.
+By performing both functional and usability testing, we can identify and rectify any issues, ensuring a smooth and intuitive experience for the users.